-Center for Autism and Developmental Disorders (CADD) Outpatient Program Supervision: Benjamin L. Handen, PhD, BCBA-D and Cathryn Lehman, PhD
+Center for Autism and Developmental Disorders (CADD) Outpatient Program Supervision: Benjamin L. Handen, PhD, BCBA-D, Alexandra G. Carroll, PhD, C. Teal Raffaele, PhD, & Cara M. Lucke, PhD

-We have two outpatient programs serving children and adolescents (CADD Child) and aduls (CADD Adult)) who have developmental disorders coupled with psychiatric and behavioral diagnoses.
-The majority of clients have autism spectrum disorder and/or Intellectual Disability.
-Psychology interns have typically been involved in a one-day a week diagnostic clinic for children, adolescents, or adults who are ruling out a diagnosis of autism spectrum disorder.
+We have two outpatient programs serving children and adolescents (CADD Child) and adults (CADD Adult) with neurodevelopmental differences often coupled with psychiatric and behavioral challenges.
+The majority of clients are on the autism spectrum and/or have a diagnosis of intellectual developmental disability.
+Psychology interns have typically been involved in a one-day a week diagnostic clinic where they evaluate children, adolescents, or adults who were referred for concerns related to a differential diagnosis of autism.
 Interns serve on an assessment team and are instructed in the use of diagnostic tools, such as the ADOS-2.
-If psychology interns are able to have a flexible schedule, they may also serve as therapists in social skills training groups for children, adolescents, and adults with autism, which meet in the evenings.
+Psychology interns may also serve as therapists in social skills training groups or in individual therapy for children, adolescents, and adults.
 The Center for Autism and Developmental Disorders is also involved in a range of research studies, including examination of the efficacy of pharmacologic treatment for ADHD in this population, the impact of exercise, sleep, and lifestyle on dementia in Down syndrome, and examination of biomarkers of dementia in Down syndrome.
 Opportunities are also available for interested interns to become involved in such efforts.